The Public Paperfolding History Project

 The Footstall or Bench

-At this point there is a note that this form can be further developed into a Square Bottle, a Pocketbook and a Schoolbag, but there are no accompanying illustrations to show what these forms look like.
+At this point in the work there is a note that this form can be further developed into a Square Bottle, a Pocketbook and a Schoolbag, but there are no accompanying illustrations to show what these forms look like.

 The Trough or Manger